cyrog/3d-scene-exploration/README.md

  ## Acknowledgments

-    Three.js for providing a powerful 3D graphics library.
+    SuicideSquid for the fancy 3D model
-    Threlte for simplifying Three.js integration with Svelte.
+    Three.js for providing a powerful 3D graphics library Threlte for simplifying Three.js integration with Svelte